 He went to work in a cubicle at the Pentagon and fighting D.C. traffic was as close as he got to daily carnage!”

 When we got word we were moving to Miami, my three-year-old daughter told everyone we were moving to “Mommy’s Ami’s house.”
 On the road trip south after we said goodbye to my parents in Delaware, she said, “I need to find me a Florida Mom Mom.”

 My kids love telling people they are from “Nowhere” as if they landed here from another planet!

 Silly?
 Yes….but my husband and I are always entertained!

 And who hasn’t had this happen?
 The fight over bedrooms.
 During one house hunting trip, we told my son that he could pick his room first this time because my daughter picked first during our last PCS.
 Of course, it took hours and quite a few tears trying to explain to him why the Master Bedroom was off the list of choices.

-Have your Military Babes amused you?
+Have your Military Brats amused you?
 If so, please comment below.
 I promise we will leave out the names to protect the innocent!

-Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, and Documentary Reporting.
+When she is not running two military brats around to activities, Carla Olivo enjoys writing about her experiences as a mil-spouse.
+She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, their two military babes.
-You can follow her on Twitter @olivowriter.
+Colonel and their two children.